Castle Vale: Parkland

 The provision of green space for the community was a major priority for the HAT and the demolition of the Centre 8 tower blocks allowed for the creation of a new park.
 The result was Castle Vale Centre Park on Tangmere Drive.
 It is a 6 acre landscaped area with a play area and formal bedding areas.
 It was completed in 2003 and became the first new public park in the city for a decade.
 It was designed by Fira and Birmingham City Council's Landscape Practice Group.
 A lighting scheme was devised by DW Windsor Lighting.
 In 2006, the park won the Civic Trust's Green Flag Award.

 Project Wagtail was the brainchild of resident Jez Lilley who received a £15,000 grant from Birmingham City Council in 1988 to help transform an area of wasteland to the south of the estate into a nature reserve.
 He campaigned to schools and businesses and around 500 people helped plant trees and shrubs in the area.
 Lilley also established a gardening club and was given an office at The Fort Centre, on Farnborough Road.
 The office became a drop-in centre for unwanted pets and a bird of prey centre was set up, housing fourteen birds.
 Lilley also envisaged a footpath to encircle the estate and this idea was presented to Richard Temple Cox in 1994, who later offered Lilley a job as Community Development Officer with an environmental remit.
 Project Wagtail became his priority and it was funded over the next two years by the HAT, Groundwork Birmingham and Birmingham City Council.
-The end result was a 15 km network of footpaths around the perimeter of and bisecting the estate.
+The result was a 15 km network of footpaths around the perimeter of and bisecting the estate.
 This provided opportunities for the installation of public art and also provided pedestrian access to amenities.
 As part of the project, incidental open spaces were created, for example at Thomas Walk in the centre of the Watton Green area of the estate and Innsworth Green in Manby East and West.
 Innsworth Green is more landscaped than that at Thomas Walk.